MinaSamirSaad/Mina-Samir_NTI-Course/README.md

 # NTI Course Tasks

 [Task 1](https://github.com/MinaSamirSaad/Mina-Samir_NTI-Course/tree/main/task%201) : a simple webpage that takes data from users and saves it in local storage and you can edit and delete data from local storage
+[Task 2](https://github.com/MinaSamirSaad/Mina-Samir_NTI-Course/tree/main/task%202) : a simple nodeJS app that takes data from users with commands using yargs package and saves it in JSON file and you can edit and delete data from this file